The Crystal Palace Circuit

 • Motor Racing Circuits in England: Then and Now, Peter Swinger, Ian Allan, 2001.

-Motor racing comes to the capital.
+Motor racing in the capital.